-Albert Hirschman once said that "understanding of a problem and motivation to attack it are two necessary inputs into policymaking and problem-solving, but that the timing of the two ingredients could be significantly out of phase" (1974: 152).
+Albert Hirschman once said that "understanding of a problem and motivation to attack it are two necessary inputs into policymaking and problem-solving, but the timing of the two ingredients could be significantly out of phase" (1974: 152).
 This is exactly the case with the developing country debt crisis.
-The diagnosis of the crisis and the possible remedies for it are well defined and widely known, but the motivation to solve the crisis has not yet been sufficient.
-This is the situation, at least, in the creditor countries.
-By contrast, in the highly indebted countries, the motivation exists, but the understanding of the alternative solutions is poor and the political will to exert pressure on the creditors is weak.
+The diagnosis of the crisis and the possible remedies for it are well defined and known, but the motivation to effectively solve it has not yet been sufficient.
+In the creditor countries the threat of a world financial crisis originated in the debt of Latin America is over, and the Brady Plan is today assumed to have solved the problem.
+In contrast, in the highly indebted countries, the motivation exists, but the understanding of the alternatives are incomplete and the power to implement them, faltering, or viewed by its elites as such.

-Among the creditors and debtors a consensus is forming that the foreign debt of the heavily indebted countries is a fundamental, though certainly not sole, cause of the fiscal crisis that plagues the highly indebted countries.
-And it is recognized that this fiscal crisis - characterized by a large public deficit that can only be financed by printing money, and by the large transfer of real resources to the creditor countries from the debtor governments -are crucial causes of the reduction of the savings and investment capacity of the debtor countries, the stagnation of per capita income, and the increase of the inflation rates that characterize the highly indebted countries in the past decade.
+The foreign debt of the heavily indebted countries is a fundamental, though certainly not sole, cause of the fiscal crisis that plagues the highly indebted countries.
+Today it is widely recognized that this fiscal crisis - characterized by a large public deficit that can only be financed by printing money - and the large transfer of real resources to the creditor countries from the debtor governments are crucial causes of the reduction of the savings and investment capacity of the debtor countries, the stagnation of per capita income, and the increase in the inflation rates that characterized the highly indebted countries in the past decade 1